LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 ![](/img/py_client.png)

 This client is aimed to showcase the use of the Ilo API.
-It provided the following functionality
+It provided the following functionality.

 * Registering a user
 * Connecting to a Potion room